 - (a) GENERAL REQUIREMENT.
 Every petition shall be accompanied by the filing fee except as provided in subdivisions (b) and (c) of this rule.
 For the purpose of this rule, "filing fee" means the filing fee prescribed by 28 U.S.C. §1930(a)(1)-(a)(5) and any other fee prescribed by the Judicial Conference of the United States under 28 U.S.C. §1930(b) that is payable to the clerk upon the commencement of a case under the Code. - (b) PAYMENT OF FILING FEE IN INSTALLMENTS. - (1) Application to Pay Filing Fee in Installments.
-A voluntary petition by an individual shall be accepted for filing if accompanied by the debtor's signed application, prepared as prescribed by the appropriate Official Form, stating that the debtor is unable to pay the filing fee except in installments. - (2) Action on Application.
+A voluntary petition by an individual shall be accepted for filing, regardless of whether any portion of the filing fee is paid, if accompanied by the debtor's signed application, prepared as prescribed by the appropriate Official Form, stating that the debtor is unable to pay the filing fee except in installments. - (2) Action on Application.
 Prior to the meeting of creditors, the court may order the filing fee paid to the clerk or grant leave to pay in installments and fix the number, amount and dates of payment.
 The number of installments shall not exceed four, and the final installment shall be payable not later than 120 days after filing the petition.
 For cause shown, the court may extend the time of any installment, provided the last installment is paid not later than 180 days after filing the petition. - (3) Postponement of Attorney's Fees.
 All installments of the filing fee must be paid in full before the debtor or chapter 13 trustee may make further payments to an attorney or any other person who renders services to the debtor in connection with the case. - (c) WAIVER OF FILING FEE.
 A voluntary chapter 7 petition filed by an individual shall be accepted for filing if accompanied by the debtor's application requesting a waiver under 28 U.S.C. §1930(f), prepared as prescribed by the appropriate Official Form.

 (As amended Mar.
 30, 1987, eff.
 Aug.
 1, 1987; Apr.
 23, 1996, eff.
 Dec.
 1, 1996; Apr.
 23, 2008, eff.
 Dec.
-1, 2008.)
+1, 2008; Apr.
+27, 2017, eff.
+Dec.
+1, 2017.)

 Rule 1007.
-Lists, Schedules, Statements, and Other Documents;
+Lists, Schedules, Statements, and Other Documents; Time Limits